What is an electronic label and QR code?

 Yes.
 We do not bind you to any contract and you can leave us at any time.

-We can redirect your existing QR codes designed by us to your new provider at a cost of €3 per tag.
+We can redirect existing QR codes designed by us to your new provider at a cost of 3 euros per label.

 Additional details such as alcohol content, grape varieties, quality, logos and bottle images are optional.